dingwilson/SwiftVideoBackground/README.md

 #### Adding Videos To Your Project

-You must properly add videos to your project in order to play them.
-To do this:
+In order to play local videos, you must add them to your project:
-1. Open your project navigator
+1. Open project navigator
 2. Select your target
 3. Select `Build Phases`
 4. Select `Copy Bundle Resources`